The horse that bites – nip it in the bud

 - If he can’t come into your space, he can’t bite you.
 This will also teach him that you are the leader, not him.

 Poke here as he swings around.
-Major coordination required, and let him run into you.
+Major coordination is required.

 - I’m not a fan of hitting or negative punishments, most horses don’t understand this.